Tanmay-Narkhede/Ask-My-Pdf/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.
+## Project Description

+AskMyPDF is a web application that allows users to upload PDF documents and interact with them using AI-powered queries.
+Built with Next.js, it provides a seamless interface for extracting information, searching content, and asking questions about your PDFs.
+The project aims to simplify document analysis and enhance productivity by leveraging modern web technologies and AI.